Maryland and Pennsylvania Railroad

-Passenger service was discontinued on August 31, 1954, and the section from Baltimore to Whiteford, Maryland (just south of the Mason-Dixon line demarcating the Pennsylvania-Maryland border) was abandoned in June 1958.
-Most of the remaining original railroad line was abandoned by 1984.
+Passenger service on the railroad was discontinued on August 31, 1954, and its trackage in Maryland was abandoned in June 1958.
 The Maryland and Pennsylvania Railroad acquired a former 19 mi Pennsylvania Railroad (PRR) branch line between York and Hanover in 1976, now operated by a successor corporation, York Railway.
+Most of the remaining original line in Pennsylvania was abandoned by 1984.

 History

 19th-century predecessors

-The Maryland and Pennsylvania Railroad was formed from two earlier 19th-century 3 ft (914 mm) narrow gauge railways: the Baltimore & Delta Railway, later the Baltimore and Lehigh Railway, and the York and Peach Bottom Railway, later the York Southern Railroad.
-Construction of the Baltimore & Delta Railway started in 1881, and passenger trains between Baltimore and Towson, Maryland, began on April 17, 1882.
+The Maryland and Pennsylvania Railroad was formed from two earlier 19th-century 3 ft (914 mm) narrow gauge railways: the Baltimore & Delta Railway, later the Baltimore and Lehigh Railroad, and the York and Peach Bottom Railway, later the York Southern Railroad.
+Construction of the Baltimore & Delta Railway began in 1881, and passenger trains between Baltimore and Towson, Maryland, began on April 17, 1882.
 Later that year the company was merged into the Maryland Central Railroad.
-The line was extended northward to Bel Air, Maryland on June 21, 1883, and the following January, the line was completed to Delta, Pennsylvania.
+The line was extended northward to Bel Air, Maryland, on June 21, 1883, and the following January, the line was completed to Delta, Pennsylvania.

 In Pennsylvania, the Peach Bottom Railway was incorporated in 1871.
 The railway's Middle Division laid narrow gauge track between York and Red Lion by August 1874 and completed its line southward to Delta in 1876.
 It went bankrupt in 1881 and was reorganized as the York and Peach Bottom Railway (Y&PB) in 1882.
-The Y&PB merged with the Maryland Central Railway (successor to the Maryland Central RR) in 1891, becoming the Baltimore and Lehigh, and the new company operated trains on the combined track between York and Baltimore.
+The Y&PB merged with the Maryland Central Railway in 1891, becoming the Baltimore and Lehigh, and the new company operated trains on the combined track between York and Baltimore.